 vertical, temporal and speciation profiles for the generation of global and regional air quality model-ready emission files.
 A complete description of HERMESv3_GR can be found in Guevara et al. (2019).

-The bottom_up module (described in this paper and further referred to as HERMESv3_BU) is an emission model that computes high spatial (e.g. road link, point source) and temporal (i.e. hourly) resolution anthropogenic emissions using state-of-the-art calculation methods that combine local activity and emission factors along with meteorological data.
+The bottom_up module, (described in this paper and further referred to as HERMESv3_BU) is an emission model that computes high spatial (e.g. road link, point source) and temporal (i.e. hourly) resolution anthropogenic emissions using state-of-the-art calculation methods that combine local activity and emission factors along with meteorological data.
 The model covers the estimation of bottom-up emissions from multiple sources, including power and manufacturing industries, road transport (i.e. exhaust and non-exhaust sources), residential and commercial combustion, other mobile sources (i.e. agricultural machinery, landing and take-off cycles in airports, shipping activities in ports and recreational boats) and agricultural activities (manure

 10 management, fertilizer application and crop operations).
 The computed pollutants include main criteria pollutants (i.e. NOx; CO; NMVOC; SOx; NH3; PM10 and PM2.5) and greenhouse gases (i.e. CO2 and CH4, only related to combustion processes).
 HERMESv3_BU provides specific estimation methodologies and emission factors for each source, which are mostly based on (but not limited to) the calculation methodologies reported by the European EMEP/EEA air pollutant emission inventory guidebook (EMEP/EEA, 2016).
 Users are allowed to load their own emission factors or apply specific tuning factors to the